THE NEXT BEST ROAD BIKE SHOES

 The Trek RSL Knit delivers the best power transfer, fit, and comfort I’ve experienced in a road bike shoe.

 Its outsole is rock-stiff.
 Its variable upper stretch zones, closure components and placements, and heel cup shape combine for a sock-like fit and comfort.
-And its knit upper and multi-slotted outsole create a wonderfully ventilated sensation.
+And, its knit upper and multi-slotted outsole create a wonderfully ventilated sensation.

-They feel and look quite special and expensive, and at US$500, £400, €450, they are both.
+They feel and look quite special and expensive, and at US$500, £400, €450, they are indeed both of those things.

-With knit uppers and in the stylish white color, it’s best to wear the RSL Knit on sunny days when the temps are above 50F/10C, and the roads are clean and dry beneath your feet.
+With knit uppers and in the stylish white color, it’s best to wear the RSL Knit on sunny days when the temps are above 50°F/10°C, and the roads are clean and dry beneath your feet.

 So these are more for special days out than as daily drivers unless you’re lucky enough to live year-round in warm and dry climates.